wacfwru/resources/vehicles/readme.md

 ## Beginning a trip

 We use an electronic form for entering the budget number to which the vehicle mileage should be charged and the beginning and ending mileage.
-Please follow these steps for entering the appropriate information **before you begin driving**..
+Please follow these steps for entering the appropriate information **before you begin driving**.

-#### STEP 1
+### STEP 1

 Each vehicle clipboard has the following QR code, which contains a link to the electronic mileage log: